sserdardundar/Git-Downer/README.md

 - **Subdirectory Downloads**:
   - Analyzes the directory structure using GitHub's API
   - Recursively traverses all subdirectories
-  - Downloads each file individually
+  - Downloads each file individually with automatic retries
   - Preserves the correct directory structure
   - Packages everything into a ZIP file with the subdirectory as the root